techservicesillinois/elmr/README.md

 Logging uses the Tomcat default logging system (which is based on the JDK logging system).
 See [Tomcat Logging](https://tomcat.apache.org/tomcat-9.0-doc/logging.html) and for details.

 Loggers have been pre-configured to log at the highest level for each application package.
 Logs are configured by default to be written to `logs/localhost-yyyy-mm-dd.log` rolling them for 14 days.
+The application code will write some debugging and error messages to the log so they are useful for diagnosing issues during runtime.

 ### Configuring Apache HTTPD

 There are 2 sample files you can use to configure `mod_jk`.
 You will be configuring attributes retrieved via `mod_shib` as environment variables.
-See the [Tomcat `mod_jk` documentation](https://tomcat.apache.org/connectors-doc/) for an overview of AJP and `mod_jk`
+See the [Tomcat `mod_jk` documentation](https://tomcat.apache.org/connectors-doc/) for an overview of AJP and `mod_jk`.

+It is recommended that `/elmr/session` and `/elmr/config` be configured to force Shibboleth authentication.
+The `/elmr/session` resource saves or destroys session data.
+The `/elmr/config` resource displays information about how elmr is configured and must not be visible to the general public.

 #### conf/mod_jk.conf